 Since groups are not recognized at Anime Expo, we require that all individuals selling items in the Artist Alley obtain a solo Seller’s Permit.
 Seller’s Permits with ‘et al’ will not be accepted

-- The Seller's Permit number is due at the time of submission of the Artist Alley Form.
+- The Seller's Permit number should be provided via the Artist Alley Form.

 - In accordance with state policy, all artists must keep his/her Seller's Permit (original or copy) available at his/her respective table.

-- All individuals selling items in Artist Alley is required to obtain his/her own Seller’s Permit.
+- All individuals selling items in Artist Alley are required to obtain his/her own Seller’s Permit.
 NO 'et al' will be accepted.